 There's a lot of confusion about what can and can't be called Tencel, as the name is used on many lyocell products, even if those products aren't actually created by Lenzing.
 This can pose a problem since the very specific environmental work conducted in the growing, processing and making of the fibres, is totally unique to Lenzing Tencel.
 This kind of lyocell (the Tencel kind) is a lot harder to find than run-of-the-mill lyocell, yet we still see it on many garment and fabric labels.
-That's because it has a good reputation, but it's technically illegal to be calling it that unless it is, of course, made by Lenzing.
+That's because it has a good reputation, but it's technically incorrect to be labelled that unless it is, of course, made by Lenzing.

 Back to what I do know.
 Lenzing are very transparent about the origin of their wood pulp.
 About 50% of their raw materials come from their own rapid-growing eucalyptus tree farms.
 The remaining 50% come from neighbouring Western European countries, and are all certified by the Forest Stewardship Council.
 They have an ongoing relationship with Canopy and continue to asses their impact, especially around deforestation.
-These trees do not require any irrigation or gene manipulation either, which is something the cotton world is reckoning with daily.
+These trees do not require any irrigation or gene manipulation either, which is something the cotton world is reckoning with.